gajus/slonik/README.md

 ```

 In this example, the query text (`SELECT $1`) and parameters (value of the `userInput`) are passed to the PostgreSQL server where the parameters are safely substituted into the query.
-This is the safe way to execute a query with user-input.
+This is a safe way to execute a query using user-input.

 The vulnerabilities appear when developers cut corners or when they do not know about parameterization, i.e. there is a risk that someone will instead write: